 Finally, allow your body and legs to lift up in the water and float.
 Just float around getting used to the whole sensation.
 Then begin gently swimming, just practice movement first before heading off to where the life may be.

 At all times you should be relaxed.
-If at any point your heart rate or breathing start to raise, just stop doing anything and float.
+If at any point your heart rate or breathing starts to raise, just stop doing anything and float.
 Enjoy the weightlessness and the stunning undersea world.

 added buoyancy can really help build your confidence.
 The whole concept of surface snorkeling is floating along on the surface.
 Having a bit more float can only help.
-This can inspire confidence and reassurance but it is no means necessary as a human body in salt water will naturally float.
+This can inspire confidence and reassurance but it is by no means necessary as a human body in saltwater will naturally float.
 But